wwchen1110/linked-blog-starter-md/Mechanism-Symbolism/Classes/Discipline/Paladin.md

 UNIQUE:
 Lay On Hands (3 Inscription): Cannot be imbued normally.
 Each time you block or heal 3 turns in a row, imbue 1 to this.
 Heal, scaling with imbued power
 Divine Smite (4 Inscription): Cannot be used unless fully channeled.
 Deal damage scaling with imbued power and cast a spell that unleashes all imbued elements
 Oathsworn (P): Declare an ACT type.
-Upgrade an ACT slot with "each turn you use the declared ACT type here, imbue 1"
+Gain ATK/DEF if you slot that ACT type each round.

 DISCIPLINE:
 Vigil: Extend your buffs and prepared spells by 1 turn, and restore some STA
-Warding: Block scaling with prepared skills
+Warding: Buff DEF scaling with prepared skills
-(Order (EL): Truth made manifest through stable, enduring forms.
+Backswing: After casting, prepare Crush, a big strike scaling with turns prepared (Order (EL): Truth made manifest through stable, enduring forms.
 Binding, geas, oaths, vows, contracts) Shield of Faith (3 Inscription): Gain non-decaying block.
-While channeled, gain DEF Pray (2 Inscription): Heal.
-Restore a little STA while channeling
+While channeled, gain DEF

 VISION:
 Revelation (LL):